FourThievesVinegar/solderless-microlab/docs/microlab-wiring.md

 The most important part of wiring is to be consistent throughout the project.

 We use two kinds of wires for connecting the electronic components in the MicroLab:
-* 16 gauge wire in blue, red, green, black
+* 16 gauge wire in blue, red, green, black (ethernet cables and their wires will also work)
 * 22 gauge breadboard jumper wire

 Several of the boards and connectors have a fairly straight forwarding wiring.
 For example the barrel connectors have 2 wires for power, one red (positive) and one black (negative).